pettarivanov/Diplomna_Rabota_2019-20_Petar_Ivanov/README.md

 # Diplomna_Rabota_2019-20_Petar_Ivanov
-In this repository, I will upload my project on indoor positioning using BLE and my progress on it along with the documentation.
+In this branch I will upload the code I use along the way.

-Hope it helps somebody down the way.

-Any way, have a nice day, I guess.

-This is the first code I programmed, kinda./*
+This is the first code I programmed for this project.
   Blink

   Turns an LED on for one second, then off for one second, repeatedly.